Leonardo Kimura

-Leonardo Kimura, SJ (also known as レオナルド 木村 or レ゜オナルド) was a Japanese Catholic evangelist and teacher.
+Leonardo Kimura, SJ (also known as レオナルド 木村 or レ゜オナルド) was a Japanese Catholic evangelist, teacher, and member of the Society of Jesus.
 Killed as a victim of anti-Catholic persecution in Japan, he was beatified by Pope Pius IX in 1867.

 Background

 The development of Christianity in Japan started in 1549 thanks to St. Francis Xavier.
 Years later, he encountered a number of problems.
 The growing number of followers changed the attitude of the authorities, who were afraid that their position would become weakened.
 Other reasons for the shoguns and daimyos to withdraw their support for the mission included the conflicts between Spanish and Portuguese merchants, as well as disputes between the missionaries themselves about methods of evangelization.
 All these factors led to further waves of persecution.

 After a period of increased missionary activity by the Catholic Church, it is estimated that 400,000 people professed this religion in Japan in 1613.
 That year, the Shogun Tokugawa Hidetada issued a decree under which, under the threat of losing their lives, all missionaries were to leave the country, and the practice and teaching of the religion were forbidden.